-All UK adults are set to be offered a COVID-19 vaccine in the coming weeks, but millions of people around the world are nowhere near being vaccinated.
+To date, almost 89% of UK adults have received their first dose of a COVID-19 vaccine and just over 73% have had their second jab.
+Up to 32 million people in the UK are to start receiving COVID booster jabs from September this year and roll-out to 12-18 years olds has begun.
+Whilst this is wonderful for news for people in the UK, millions of people around the world are nowhere near being vaccinated.
 G7 countries have all bought many more doses than they need - three billion more than it takes to fully vaccinate 70% of their populations.
 Many poorer countries are paying the price though, struggling to access the vaccines they urgently need.

 Join us now to make sure the Government commits to distributing doses faster, pricing the doses fairly, and publishing a transparent strategy for distribution.

-Email your MP asking them to write to (see the Action Sheet attached for details)
+Email your MP asking them to urge the UK Government to bolster its dose sharing announcement (see the Action Sheet attached for details)

 Main image: National COVID 19 Vaccine Introduction Launching Program at Eka Kotebe Hospital Addis Ababa.
 UNICEF Ethiopia / Nahom Tesfaye